geevi/home2.0/content/teaching/complexity-theory-21/index.md

 +++

+Second part of the course invloving advanced topics like PSPACE, Space bounded computations, Polynomial Hierarchy, Arithmetic Circuits, Boolean Function Analysis etc will be taught by Nitin Saurabh during Oct - Nov.

 ## Prerequisites
 Assumes basic knowledge of Discrete Maths, Linear Algebra, Probability, and Algorithms.
 Highly recomended to brush up these concepts.
 Some references are given bellow: